bitmagier/fortune-mod-zen/README.md

-# Zen quotations (fortune mod)
+# Zen quotations (fortune)

-This is a hand-crafted, high quality collection of Zen quotations and related ones.
+🙏 This is my hand-crafted, high quality collection of Zen quotations

 **Languages**: English & German

 Setup (for GNU/Linux):